BitWattr/chat-clone-ai-local/README.md

     cd chat-clone-ai-local
     ```

-3.  **Run the Project:**
+3.  **Run the Application:**

     ```bash
-    deno compile --no-check --allow-run --allow-env --allow-net --allow-read launcher.ts
+    deno run --allow-run --allow-env --allow-net --allow-read launcher.ts
     ```

-    This command compiles and runs the `launcher.ts` script.
 4. Your default web browser should automatically open to `http://localhost:3000`.
-If not, paste the link into your browser.
+If not, paste the link into a browser.

 ## ⚙️ Settings